atomicdata-dev/atomic-server/CONTRIBUTE.md

 - The main action required on this repo, is to _update the changelog_ and _tag releases_.
 The tags trigger the build and publish processes in the CI.
 - We use [semver](https://semver.org/), and are still quite far from 1.0.0.
 - The version for `atomic-lib` is the most important, and dictates the versions of `cli` and `server`.
 When `lib` changes minor version, `cli` and `server` should follow.
+- After publishing, update the `./desktop/latest-version.json` file.
+This is used for auto-updating desktop distributions.
+See [tauri docs](https://tauri.studio/docs/distribution/updater).

 ## Including JS app_assets